qio1112/recorder-market-pulse/docs/README.md

 - `market_pulse`: Python / FastAPI service for market data, option data, LLM access/news summaries, and Qdrant-backed semantic search.

 The root `docker-compose.yml` runs `qdrant`, `market-pulse`, and `recorder-backend`.
 The backend depends on Market Pulse health and serves the API consumed by the frontend.

+## Before Changing Code

+For most future sessions, read these first:

+1. `system-architecture.md` for service boundaries and module ownership.
+2. `scheduling-and-admin.md` before touching jobs, alerts, admin tools, Qdrant background work, or timezone-sensitive schedule logic.
+3. The module doc for the code you are changing.